A Product of William S. Hein & Co., Inc.

 Within Text

-image of hyperlinking within footnotes in HeinOnline
+blue hyperlinking within HeinOnline documents

 Within Author Profiles

-From within HeinOnline’s author profile pages, ScholarCheck metrics are displayed prominently above the author’s works showcasing their scholarly impact.
+From within HeinOnline’s author profile pages, ScholarCheck metrics are displayed prominently above the author’s works, showcasing their scholarly impact.
 For example, let’s view Bonnie Shucha‘s author profile page.

 Metrics counted for each author include: